HainNguy/love_letter_game/README.md

   - 4 tokens, if 4 players

 - When does a round end:
-  - Cards.Deck is empty at the end of a player’s turn
+  - Deck is empty at the end of a player’s turn
   - All player but one are out of round